Aclark1441/WHO_Gov_Spending/README.md

 # WHO_Gov_Spending
 An Excel based project camparing government spending on maternal health with data sourced from the World Health Organization.
+Special Attention was given to data cleaning, transformation, and Exploratory Analysis.

 # Data Exploration & Cleaning